 Instead of learning ‘normal’ and ‘abnormal’ values to solve the classification problem, kNN doesn’t perform any actual learning.
 So when it comes to anomaly detection, kNN works as an unsupervised learning algorithm.
 A machine learning expert defines a range of normal and abnormal values manually, and the algorithm breaks this representation into classes by itself.

 Support vector machines

 Support vector machine (SVM) is also a supervised machine learning algorithm often used for classification.
 SVMs use hyperplanes in multi-dimensional space to divide data points into classes.
-The hyperparameter nu is the threshold (percentage) for outliers which you have to choose manually.

 This is an unsupervised ML algorithm based on the principle of density.
 DBSCAN is able to uncover clusters in large spatial datasets by looking at the local density of the data points and generally shows good results when used for anomaly detection.
 The points that do not belong to any cluster get their own class: -1 so they are easy to identify.
 This algorithm handles outliers well when the data is represented by non-discrete data points.

 This algorithm is based on the use of artificial neural networks that encode the data by compressing it into the lower dimensions.
 Then, ANNs decode the data to reconstruct the original input.
 When we reduce the dimensionality, we don’t lose the necessary information because the rules have already been identified in the compressed data.
 Now we can already discover outliers.

 Bayesian networks enable ML engineers to discover anomalies even in high-dimensional data.
 This method is used when the anomalies that we’re looking for are more subtle and harder to discover and visualizing them on the plot might not produce the desired results.